Facing Life Squarely With The Support Of A Personal Counselor

 The American Psychological Association also notes that teletherapy can be as effective, if not more effective, than in-person therapy.
 These findings are supported by other research that shows that internet-based CBT is highly effective in treating symptoms of long-term stress.

-In internet-based counseling, you may choose between phone, video, or live chat sessions, and could be matched with a therapist who best fits your mental health needs.
+Online counseling may offer more affordable rates and allow you to make appointments based on your schedule and preferences.
 Additionally, a recent research study on online therapy platforms found that 71% of participants preferred it to in-person therapy, which could suggest various benefits.
-Many online therapy platforms are available, including sites like BetterHelp for individuals, and ReGain for couples.
+Many online therapy platforms are available, including sites like BetterHelp for individuals and Regain for couples.
+With internet-based counseling, you can choose between phone, video, or live chat sessions and be matched with a therapist who best fits your mental health needs.

 Takeaway

-Counseling can be a rewarding experience for those who try it.
+Personal counseling can be a rewarding experience for those who try it.
+It can also help promote wellness and provide support during difficult times.
+If you need guidance for an ongoing issue, counselors are readily available through various contact methods.
 You can find counseling in-person or online and choose the frequency with which you attend sessions.
-Counseling can be effective for many concerns, and people might use it for various reasons.
 If you’re interested in trying therapy, consider reaching out to get started.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.